 She stays true to herself in all she says

-My mother is very good at using sarcasm and humour in her posts as she is at crafting compelling book reviews/recommendations.
-Her posts capture her unique personality and her values which makes people appreciate the content on her page and listen to what she says.
+My mother is very good at using sarcasm and humour in her posts as she is at crafting compelling book reviews and recommendations.
+Her posts capture her unique personality and her values, which makes people appreciate the content on her page and listen to what she says.

 There’s no procrastination for my mom when it comes to posting

 My mom is very active on Facebook.
 Be it old travel photos, a book review, a quote from one of her favourite authors or a great song she’s discovered recently, she will share all that with her audience.
 Sometimes, she draws people into a discussion by sharing someone’s casual rant that matches her exact views on a particular subject.

 She usually posts multiple times a day, to be honest, and most of her posts have a high rate of engagement.
 This only comes to prove that if you post regularly on your social media account, you stay top of mind with your audience.

 For those of you who are time-constrained, there are loads of great social media scheduling tools out there to pick from.
 These will help you save time when it comes to posting and allow you to create your personalised social media calendar.

 From content curation to content creation, there’s nothing she can’t do

 My mother likes to curates various types of content — such as videos, photos, memes, quotes, and articles — that she finds interesting and relevant for the people in her community.
 She does post her own content too, such as travelling pics, photos of her beloved garden, book reviews, news and general life musings.

 She has content that informs, content that educates and content that simply entertains.
 That’s a great content mix to have when planning your social media strategy.